-The female barn owl has been using the nest box since early December and spending more time in the nest each week.
-Over the next few weeks you may observe the male barn owl in the box and witness courting, grooming and mating with the pair.
-The female may lay between 2-11 eggs and incubate them for 29-34 days.
+Had this season been more representative of barn owl behavior and reproduction, over the course of several weeks you might have observed the male barn owl in the box and witnessed courting, grooming and mating.
+The female usually lays between 2-11 eggs and incubates them for 29-34 days.
 Incubation of the eggs generally starts as soon as the first egg is laid, so the young hatch 2-3 days apart.

 In the first few weeks after the young hatch, the female stays on the nest to brood and care for the helpless hatchlings while the male brings food to the female and young owlets.